Feds look to Boston as model for in-person learning

-BOSTON (WHDH) - Mayor Kim Janey and Boston education officials promoted in-person learning as the U.S. secretary of education visited schools Tuesday as part of a push to bring students back to classrooms.
+BOSTON (WHDH) - Mayor Kim Janey and Boston education officials promoted in-person learning as U.S. Secretary of Education Miguel Cardona visited schools Tuesday as part of a push to bring students back to classrooms.

 “We had to convince families was safe, families that don’t trust the system already,” Gant said.
 “One of the great things that’s happened is when kids started to come back, so the kids that are home, they see the kids in school and then I’m starting to get the phone calls, ‘We want to come back.’”